 Pursuing Academic Credit

-During the Gap Semester, students have the option to earn up to 18-quarter hours of college credit through Portland State University (PSU) and their partnership with the Gap Year Association (GYA).
+During the Gap Semester, students have the option to earn up to 18-quarter hours (12-semester credits) of college credit through Portland State University (PSU) and their partnership with the Gap Year Association (GYA).
 PSU is accredited through the Northwest Commission on Colleges and Universities which is widely accepted throughout the country at both public universities and private institutions.
 PSU has been named one of the nation’s “most innovative” colleges for the last four years by U.S News & World Report in recognition of their leadership in finding new ways for students to succeed.

 Portland State University offers a number of courses designed to allow students to earn academic credit for international study or volunteer experience.
 The courses do not require you to go to Seattle, and there is no physical classroom.
 The course meets electronically by email, mail, phone or fax.
 Reading, journaling and paper-writing are an integral part of the curriculum.
 There is a high degree of latitude for you in determining what you would like to study within each course – you can focus on the aspects of the region or culture that are of most interest to you, and most of the 13 offered courses fit into the structure of the ARCC Gap Curriculum on any ARCC Gap Semester.

 ANTH 299: People and Places – How Location Affects Culture

 In this 200-division course, students will better understand the ways local populations are impacted by their location – environmentally, historically, culturally, and/or economically.
 Students will explore how social divisions occur as well as how divisions can be positively addressed.
 Students will learn about how the local culture has evolved to its present state, and strive to understand what influences environmentally, historically, culturally, and/or economically have influenced it.